2lian/asyncio-for-robotics/using_with_ros.md

 ## Subscriber node

-This where `afor` shines, it is specialized in subscribing not publishing.
-You can follow the ros tutorial and just replace this section with `afor` style code: [Writing a simple publisher and subscriber --- 3 Write the subscriber node](https://docs.ros.org/en/jazzy/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html#write-the-subscriber-node)
+This is where `afor` shines, it is specialized in subscribing not publishing.

+You can follow the ros tutorial, this section will rewrite only the subscriber code using `afor` coding style: [Writing a simple publisher and subscriber --- 3 Write the subscriber node](https://docs.ros.org/en/jazzy/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html#write-the-subscriber-node)

 ### ROS tutorial code